bobf/active_element/rspec-documentation/pages/000-Introduction.md

 ## Highlights

-* Feature-rich [forms](components/forms.html) including a powerful [JSON form field component](components/forms/fields/json.html).
+* Feature-rich [forms](components/forms.html) including a powerful [JSON form field component](components/form-fields/json.html).
 * [Tables](components/tables.html) with built-in pagination and action buttons for viewing/editing/deleting records.
 * [Decorators](decorators.html) for overriding default display fields with simple _Rails_ view partials.
 * Automated [permissions](access-control/authorization/permissions.html) that can be applied to all application endpoints with minimal effort.
-* Simple and secure [auto-complete text search](components/forms/text-search.html) widgets.
+* Simple and secure [auto-suggest text search](components/form-fields/text-search.html) widgets.
 * Sensible defaults to help you build your application quickly while also allowing you to customize when needed.
 * _ActiveElement_ attempts to provide a framework of familiar patterns that work with you instead of against you.
 It does not attempt to do everything for you and avoids behind-the-scenes magic where possible.

-Browse the rest of the documentation for full usage examples.
+See the [Setup Guide](setup.html) and browse the rest of the documentation for full usage examples.